The Shafarevich conjecture for hypersurfaces in abelian varieties: The convolution monodromy group of a hypersurface

 To calculate this, let $m_H(j)$ be the number of $i$ such that $w_i=j$.
 For $S \subseteq\{1,\dots,m\}$, let $m_S(j)$ be the number of $i \in S$ such that $w_i=j$.
 Then $|S| = \sum_j m_S(j)$ and $\sum_{i \in S} w_i = \sum_j j m_S(j)$.
 Furthermore the number of sets $S$ attaining a given function $m_S$ is $\prod_i { m_H(i) \choose m_S(i) } $.

 The stated identities then follow from Lemma \ref{hodge-tate-calculation}.

 \end{proof}

 To complete the argument, we have the following purely combinatorial proposition, which is proven in Appendix \ref{combinatorics}.
-Recall from the introduction

-\begin{prop}[Appendix \ref{combinatorics}] Suppose that there exists a natural number $k$, function $m_H$ from the integers to the natural numbers and an integer $s$ such that $ 1< k < -1+ \sum_{i} m_H(i) $ and satisfying Equation \eqref{eq:wedge-Euler} for all $q \in \mathbb Z$.
+\begin{prop}[Appendix \ref{combinatorics}] Suppose that there exists a natural number $k$, function $m_H$ from the integers to the natural numbers and an integer $s$ such that $ 1< k < -1+ \sum_{i} m_H(i) $ and Equation \eqref{eq:wedge-Euler} is satisfied for all $q \in \mathbb Z$.
 Then we have one of the cases

 \begin{enumerate}